 d.
 Submits a copy of the applicant's social security card or permanent resident card; a resident alien who does not have a social security number must have an alien identification number;

 e.
-Fee Schedule; Payment should be made payable to LLR-Board of Nursing; and
+Fee Schedule; Payment should be made via electronic check, debit, or credit card; and

 2. Register to take the NCLEX following the instructions contained in the NCLEX Candidate Bulletin or visit the web at http://www.pearsonvue.com/nclex to register online or by telephone at (866) 496-2539.
 Be sure to: